 - The sun returns after a storm.

 Perhaps the same thing can apply to the storms we experience in our lives.
-Nobody likes bad things happening–accidents, illnesses, death, divorce, job loss–all of these things are difficult to walk through.
+Nobody likes bad things –accidents, illnesses, death, divorce, job loss–all of these things are difficult to walk through.
 Yet just like my garden plants, I find that my times of strongest spiritual growth come from weathering the storms in my life.
 After I have suffered through my storms, God brings a refreshing breeze of peace.
 The depression lifts and joy or contentment returns.

 What do you notice about the storms in your life?
 Can you see any good come out of them?